kvoncode/dvc.org/content/docs/command-reference/repro.md

 changes were found.
 This executes all of the stages by default, but it can be limited with the `targets` argument, or the `-s`, `-p` options.

+### `-s`

-- `-s`, `--single-item` - reproduce only a single stage by turning off the recursive search for changed dependencies.
+`-s`, `--single-item` - reproduce only a single stage by turning off the recursive search for changed dependencies.
 Multiple stages are executed (non-recursively) if multiple stage names are given as `targets`.

 - `-R`, `--recursive` - determines the stages to reproduce by searching each target directory and its subdirectories for stages (in `dvc.yaml`) to inspect.